 Barrow returned to Skaneateles for good in the 1880’s.
 He not only continued to paint but involved himself in civic and church affairs, taught in the Department of Fine Arts at Syracuse University, and wrote both poetry and art criticism.
 He designed the Soldiers and Sailors monument that stands in Skaneateles Lake View Cemetery.
 In 1900, he designed and built a large studio on land belonging to the Skaneateles Library, and he continued to paint there until his death in 1906.

-Barrow left his studio and his paintings in trust to the Library in 1905, with the restriction that only his artwork may be exhibited.
-Now known as the John D. Barrow Art Gallery, the space has been expanded and renovated since Barrow’s time, and is currently home to more than 400 Barrow works.
-A unique feature of the Gallery is the wainscoting display of many of these paintings (shown along the base of the walls in the photo at the top of this page).
+Barrow left his studio and his paintings in trust to the Library in 1905, with the provision that only his artwork may be exhibited there.
+Now known as the John D. Barrow Art Gallery, the space has been expanded and renovated since Barrow’s time, and is currently home to more than 400 of Barrow’s works.